English

 Bowel Incontinence: Symptom, Causes, Diagnosis and Treatment

-Bowel incontinence, also known as faecal incontinence, refers to the involuntary loss of stool.
+Bowel incontinence, also known as fecal incontinence, refers to the involuntary loss of stool.
 This condition can range from occasional minor leakage to complete loss of control over bowel movements.
 While not life-threatening, it can significantly impact daily life and cause emotional distress.

 On this page, we have provided accurate and informative content about bowel incontinence, covering its signs and symptoms, underlying causes, and available treatment or management options.
 By understanding the condition and exploring potential solutions, you can make informed decisions regarding your health and seek appropriate professional guidance.